 When attending a site for testing, please stay in your car with your windows closed and follow instructions from site staff.

 A mobile unit travels around the region so that you can be tested close to your home.
-If the unit is not near you at the time you need to be tested, you should attend the regional testing centre at Temple Green or order a home testing kit.
+If the unit is not near you at the time you need to be tested, you should attend the regional testing centre at Temple Green (Temple Green Park and Ride, Pontefract Lane, Leeds, LS9 0PS) or order a home testing kit.

 Mobile testing units